Kitsunix/pyHIBP/README.rst

 An interface to Troy Hunt's 'Have I Been Pwned?' (herein referred to as HIBP) public API.
 A full reference to the API specification can be found at the `HIBP API Reference`_.
-Additionally, the full API reference contains all information types and sample return values for each API endpoint.

 This module detects when the rate limit of the API has been hit, and raises a RuntimeError when the limit is exceeded.
 ``pyHIBP._process_response`` contains the full list of items that will result in a raised exception.
 In summary, a call